 - Combine the cream cheese, sour cream, mayonnaise, and Worcestershire sauce in a bowl, stirring with a whisk until smooth; fold in the onion mixture.
 Refrigerate until chilled, about 30 minutes.
 Serve with the potato chips.

-This salad was born because I was so sad that summer had come to an end.
-I was craving a panzanella salad in the worst way but refused to make it with winter’s mealy, watery tomatoes.
+This salad was born because I was so sad that summer was coming to an end.
+I was craving a panzanella salad in the worst way but refused to make it with out-of-season tomatoes.
 I made this salad for one of the first parties I catered in Oxford.
 It was a huge hit and helped put us on the map!

 - 1 10-ounce loaf rosemary or garlic ciabatta bread, cut into 1-inch cubes